Does Stress Cause Constipation?

 Suffering from constipation is painful, uncomfortable and embarrassing.
 Fortunately, there are lifestyle changes you can make to reduce the prevalence of constipation you experience.
 Changes in your approach to wellness can help dramatically in reducing constipation caused by stress.

-There are changes that can be made to improve your physical health and reduce constipation.
+Changes can be made to improve your physical health and reduce constipation.
 With changes in diet and exercise, you will reduce the rate and severity of all GI issues including constipation.
 Consider making the following changes to reduce constipation:

 - Drink more water.
 Dehydration worsens constipation.
 Make sure you are drinking enough water throughout the day to help reduce constipation.